 But Barbara didn’t stay down for long.
 Comic writer Kim Yale and her husband, fellow writer John Ostrander, did not care for the storyline and wrote a new one, making Barbara the Oracle, an information broker who provides intel to other DC characters.
 Her most important alliance would be with the Birds of Prey, DC’s all-female superhero team.
 She would also be part of “The New 52,” DC’s 2011 relaunch of its most iconic characters.
 With that, she would return to being Batgirl.

-In Gail Simone’s series, Barbara regained the use of her legs thanks to an experimental surgery, but she’s hardly all better.
+In Gail Simone’s best run series, Batgirl, Barbara regained the use of her legs thanks to an experimental surgery, but she’s hardly all better.
 She struggles with both PTSD and a form of survivor’s guilt.
 She’s a real person again, though, with her own ambitions and agency.

 In 2014, that idea would continue on with yet another reboot of the Barbara Gordon story.
 This time, she was a hipster PhD student living in the Brooklyn-alike Gotham borough Burnside.
 That storyline would continue even as Batgirl (the series) was included as part of DC’s 2016 “Rebirth,” aka yet another excuse for them to reboot their properties.
 This version of the Barbara Gordon Batgirl continues to this day.

 At the same time as the Rebirth, Batgirl resumed her previous alliance with the lady Birds in Batgirl and the Birds of Prey.
 Launched in July 2016, the series ran through May 2018.

 More Than One Batgirl With History